openshift/enhancements/enhancements/update/reduced_reboots.md

 This imposes significant risk due to a number of factors:
 - We're currently not confident in upstream's testing matrix and our specific feature sets
-- We're never before expected teams to offer broader than N-1 compatibility.
+- We've never before expected teams to offer broader than N-1 compatibility.
   Teams have always assumed at most N-1 and even then, especially early after a GA release, it's not uncommon to find problems in N-1 compatibility.
 - While N-1 is tested in the context of upgrades it's not been tested in long term use.
+- If external integrations depend on host components of all nodes having been updated then we'll run into problems.
+For instance, if there's an upgrade scenario where RHV cloud provider integration needs to be upgraded between 4.6 and 4.10 in order to ensure compatibility and the components which interface with RHV are components of RHCOS then we may not upgrade those components at the same minor version expected previously.

 We may mitigate some of this by further delaying EUS-to-EUS upgades after normal minor version upgrades have been promoted to stable and allocating significantly